 In this video sewing tutorial, I will show you how to easily make a zipper pouch from clear vinyl.
 The pouch has a zipper closure and I also could practice my Cricut skills placing words on the vinyl.

-I am going to use this pouch for used washable face masks – so I can find them easily in my bag and don’t mix with other stuff.
-Of course, first I put used masks in a plastic bag (that I throw away each time) and only after that I put them in the pouch.
+I am going to use this pouch for used washable face masks – so I can find them easily in my bag and don’t mix them with other stuff.
+Of course, first I put used masks in a plastic bag (that I throw away each time), and only after that do I put them in the pouch.

 So, I think my pouch from clear vinyl promises to be quite a trendy accessory.

 And you can even make several pouches of different sizes and designs.
 I think making a pouch with your choice of style and materials can be a very exciting sewing experience and in just a few hours you can get a nice, and most importantly – exclusive accessory.

 These little pouches from clear vinyl are easy to sew and you can use them to store and organize many different items.

 I also used clear vinyl to make something useful in our current situation – a bucket hat DIY with a face shield.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 What you’ll need

 Clear vinyl (mine was quite thick, 20 gauge, but you can use from 8 to 16 gauge)